IUP Crimson Hawks men's basketball

 IUP Crimson Hawks men's basketball team is a Division II basketball program who represents Indiana University of Pennsylvania.
-The program has been in the NCAA Division II Men's Basketball Championship ten times in its history going to the final four, four times and coming up short in the championship game twice in 2010 and 2015.
-The team's first season was 1927-28 when the team went 4-9.
+The program has been in the NCAA Division II Men's Basketball Championship nineteen times making the Sweet 16 ten times, Elite 8 seven times, the Final Four five times, and has appeared in the National Championship game twice, coming up short both times in 2010 and 2015.
+The team's first season was 1927-28 when the team went 4–9.

 The Crimson Hawks play their home games at Kovalchick Convention and Athletic Complex in Indiana, Pennsylvania.
 They are currently coached by Joe Lombardi.
 In 2010, Joe Lombardi was named the Basketball Times Division II Coach of the Year, following the team's finish as national runner-up.

 History

 The program's inaugural season was in 1927.
 The team has played every season since 1927 except two seasons during World War II due to the players needing to enlist.

 Season by season record

-The overall record of this program is 1354–753.
+The overall record of this program is 1479–764.